 It is not known exactly what the layout of the rooms inside the town hall was.
 Presumably, the ground floor was divided into two routes, running along the longer walls of the building.
 There could have been auxiliary rooms and rooms related to the functioning of the town commerce.
 There were probably a more representative chambers for the council and court on the first floor.

-Despite numerous fires and subsequent reconstructions, the building has retained its original shape and to a large extent, the original shape of the façades.
-The most striking early modern addition is the nineteenth-century wooden turret, four-sided in the lower parts and octagonal in the upper parts.
-Currently it houses a tourist information point, it is also the seat of non-governmental organizations.
+Despite numerous fires and subsequent reconstructions, the building has retained its original shape and, to a large extent, the original look of the external facades.
+The most conspicuous modern addition is the nineteenth-century timber ridge turret, quadrilateral in the lower parts, and octagonal above.
+Both gables of the town hall have not retained their original appearance.
+The interior is mostly modern.
+Currently, there is a tourist information point in the town hall and the seat of non-governmental organizations.

 Pawlak R., Polska.
 Zabytkowe ratusze, Warszawa 2003.